code-dot-org/code-dot-org/CONTRIBUTING.md

 Please make sure your code conforms to our [style guide](STYLEGUIDE.md).
 We have implemented linting to help you with this:

-* To install our precommit hook that will lint the files you've changed, run `rake install:hooks`.
+* To ensure our precommit linting hook is installed, run `rake install:hooks`.
 You should only have to do this once.
-We _highly_ recommend it!
 * To lint the entire project, run `rake lint` from the repository root.
 This will check all Ruby, JavaScript and HAML.
 * To lint only part of the project, run one of these commands from the repository root:
   * dashboard: See the [dashboard README](./dashboard#code-style)